6 Ways Ads Are Silently Destroying Your Website SEO

 3) Improper Ad Experience with Users

-Some ad techniques are so offensive that people have begun to shun websites that utilize them.
+Some ad techniques are so offensive that people have begun to shun websites that utilise them.
 These include ads like auto-play videos with sound, auto-play videos without sound, vanishing auto-play, and (worst of all) disappearing auto-play videos with sound that turn on even if the user has the sound turned off.

 There is one piece of advice here: Take them down if you use any of them on your site.
 Seriously, you’re not likely to get the return you expect.
 It’s more probable that consumers will attempt to turn it off and accidentally click through.
 You are, however, most certainly enraging them.